Learn more about irritable bowel syndrome: introduction

 - tests on a sample of your poo to check for infections and inflammatory bowel disease (IBD)

-You won't usually need further tests in hospital unless your GP isn't sure what the problem is.
+You will not usually need further tests in hospital unless the GP is not sure what the problem is.

 What happens if you're diagnosed with IBS

-If your GP thinks you have IBS, they'll talk to you about what it is and what the treatment options are.
+If the GP thinks you have IBS, they'll talk to you about what it is and what the treatment options are.

 It might be difficult to take in everything they tell you.